Knight's Baroness

 Knight's Baroness (16 April 1987 – after 2008) was a British Thoroughbred racehorse and broodmare.
 In a racing career which lasted from July 1989 until September 1990 she recorded two wins and four places from seven starts.
 She showed considerable promise as a two-year-old, winning one race and finishing second in the May Hill Stakes and improved when moved up to middle distances in the following year.
-She wa placed in both the Lingfield Oaks Trial and The Oaks before recording her biggest win in the Irish Oaks.
+She was placed in both the Lingfield Oaks Trial and The Oaks before recording her biggest win in the Irish Oaks.
 After her retirement from racing she became a broodmare and produced several winners including the Cumberland Lodge Stakes winner Riyadian and the Totesport Trophy winner Essex.
 Her last recorded foal was born in 2006.

 Background

 Knight's Baroness was a bay mare bred in England by her owner Fahd Salman's Newgate Stud Ltd. Like many of Salman's horses, she was trained throughout her racing career by Paul Cole at Whatcombe in Oxfordshire.

 Knight's Baroness was from the first crop of foals sired by Rainbow Quest whose wins included th Coronation Cup and the Prix de l'Arc de Triomphe in the 1985.
 He went on to become a very successful breeding stallion whose other offspring included Quest for Fame, Saumarez, Sunshack, Spectrum, Nedawi and Millenary.
 Her dam Knight's Beauty was a successful racemare in North America, winning 12 times from 76 starts between by 1979 and 1983.
 She was a great-granddaughter of the American broodmare Grass Shack, whose other descendants have included Charismatic and Deputy Minister.